aurelien-riv/ariviere.github.io/_posts/2019-12-02-magento-pagecache-malformed-utf8.markdown

 date:   2019-12-02 09:00:00 +0200
 categories: [magento2]
 tags: [debugging, UTF-8, grep, magento-module-page-cache]
+description: Invalid (maybe truncated) UTF-8 characters will break FPC.
+I give you a wait to identify the guilty character only using grep.
 ---

 # How to fix Magento2 Page Cache error: "Unable to serialize value.
 Malformed UTF-8 characters"